The Galapagos Islands are a chain of volcanic islands that sit in the Pacific Ocean about 500 miles off the coast of Ecuador.

 What other animals can you see in the Galapagos?

 One of the most popular animals to see when traveling through the Galapagos are the Galapagos tortoises.
 They’re believed to be some of the oldest animals on earth, since they can live for over a hundred years.

 These famous tortoises, the largest in the world, are around four feet tall and carry a massive shell, which is a big part of the reason these tortoises can weigh up to 500 pounds.
 Their weight also explains why they’re so slow moving.

 Why is a cruise vacation the best way to see the Galapagos Islands?

 A Galapagos Islands cruise vacation with Celebrity Cruises offers the pleasures of a luxury cruise and the expertise of onboard certified naturalists who are your guides as you explore the best of each island.

 Year-round, all-inclusive cruise itineraries to the Galapagos islands are specifically tailored for sailing this unique corner of the world.

-Celebrity Flora, a 100-passenger expedition yacht, features a groundbreaking, outward-facing design that keeps the stunning island chain front and center.
+Celebrity Flora, a 100-passenger luxury expedition yacht, features a groundbreaking, outward-facing design that keeps the stunning island chain front and center.
 The environmentally friendly technology on board includes a system that turns seawater and air conditioning condensation into pure, fresh water, and uses solar panels to help provide electricity.